ZosoV/PathPlanningACO/README.md

 # PathPlanningACO
-The following project shows the design of a path planning algorithm based on the Ant Colony Optimization algorithm.
-Furtheremore, other methods were added to analyze the performance of our proposal.
+This project shows the design of a path planning algorithm based on the Ant Colony Optimization algorithm.
+The project is composed of several folders and scripts where we can find some ACO versions and other path planning methods.

+##Objective

+##How to explore the project

+###Environment Problem

+The environment is defined in the folder `./EnvironmentProblem` where the scripts defined a weighted graph G(N,E).

+###ACO